 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 There were about 137,000 jobs for Electrical Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electrical Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.
+The BLS estimates 12,000 yearly job openings in this field.